 a.
 The left margin must be 1½ inches.
 Do not, for any reason, type anything in this margin.
 Margins of this size are needed so that the thesis can be properly bound.

 a.
-Chapter titles should be formatted as described in Turabian, 9th ed., 402–404, and Fig. A.9.
+Chapter titles should be formatted as described in Turabian, 9th edition., 402–404, and Fig. A.9.
 Do not use the alternative format.
-Chapter titles that exceed one line should be single-spaced.
+Chapter titles that exceed one line should be single spaced.

 c.
-The most basic divisions of your chapter should be more visually prominent (first or second level subheads), while the subdivisions of each of these sections should be less visually prominent (third level on down).
+The most basic divisions of your chapter should be more visually prominent (first- or second-level subheads), while the subdivisions of each of these sections should be less visually prominent (third level and below).
 Be sure to leave two blank lines before and one blank line after each subheading, and do not put a period after a subheading that is not immediately followed by text.
 Never allow a subheading to appear at the bottom of a page without text immediately following it.

 Click here to view a sample first page of a chapter and an example of proper line spacing for subheadings.